caocynthia/infographics-web/README.md

 ## How this works

-In a nutshell, 11ty processes all the HTML files in the infographics directories and wraps them in a parent template which includes the navigation and pagination.
+In a nutshell, eleventy processes all the HTML files in the infographics directories and wraps them in a parent template which includes the navigation and pagination.
 The navigation is build from the YAML metadata you add to each file.

 ### YAML metadata header